jcorredorc/udemy_ros_beginners/README.md

 ## Usage

-clone this repository in your workspace:
+clone this repository in your workspace and compile it,
 ```
 git clone  https://github.com/jcorredorc/udemy_ros_beginners.git
 ```